 Stock market prediction

-Using pattern recognition for stock market prediction applications is a classical yet challenging task with the purpose of estimating the future value of company stock or other traded assets.
+Using pattern recognition for stock market prediction applications is a classical yet challenging task to estimate the future value of company stock or other traded assets.
 Both linear and machine learning methods have been studied for decades.
 Only lately, deep learning models have been introduced and are rapidly gaining in popularity.

 Optical character recognition